irfan-fadhlurrahman/online-shoppers-purchasing-intention/README.md

 ## Classification - Online Shoppers Purchasing Intention

 The purpose of this project is to analyze the purchasing behavior patterns of e-commerce visitors and to increase the conversion rate to purchase.
+The results show that page values, the number of visited pages, has the greatest impact on a visitor's purchase decision.
+The conversion rate to purchase increases up to 60% by applying an actionable recommendation from insights that boost the number of visited pages.

 **Tools**: Python, JupyterLab, Git